BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

 A simple Python package to read and parse `Darwin Core Archive`_ (DwC-A) files, as produced by the `GBIF website`_, the `IPT`_ and many other biodiversity informatics tools.

+It intends to be Pythonic and simple to use!

 Archives can be enclosed in either a directory or a zip/tgz archive.

 It supports most common features from the Darwin Core Archive standard, including support for `Simple Darwin Core`_ expressed as text (aka Archives consisting of a single CSV data file, possibly with Metadata but without Metafile).